r-devel/r-project-web/md/conferences/index.md

 ##  Other Conferences Endorsed by The R Foundation

+### Special Events

+* [celebRation](http://www.celebration2020.org/) 28-29 February 2020, Copenhagen, Denmark.
+A two-day celebration of workshops and invited talks to mark the 20th anniversary of the release of R version 1.0.0.

+### Events in under-supported regions

-Endorsement of other conferences is a new initiative intended to encourage the development of useR!-like meetings in regions beyond the reach of useR!, where the local R community is not so well-established.
+Selected conferences are endorsed by the R Foundation to encourage the development of useR!-like meetings in regions currently beyond the reach of useR!.
+The aim is to strengthen the local useR community, particularly in academic and scientific research.
 These meetings may have official languages other than English.

 * [R@IIRSA](https://r-iisa2019.rbind.io/) [English] December, 2019, Mumbai, India.
 * [ConectaR](https://www.conectar2019.org) [Spanish] January, 2019, San José, Costa Rica.